Academic Information

 General Requirements for PhD Degrees in Arts & Sciences

-To earn a PhD at Washington University, a student must complete all courses required by their department; maintain satisfactory academic progress; pass certain examinations; fulfill residence and mentored experience requirements; write, defend, and submit a dissertation; and file an Intent to Graduate form on WebSTAC.
+To earn a PhD at Washington University, a student must complete all courses required by their department; maintain satisfactory academic progress; pass certain examinations; fulfill residence and Mentored Experience Requirements; write, defend, and submit a dissertation; and file an Intent to Graduate form on WebSTAC.
 (WebSTAC is the primary academic records and accounts portal for students at Washington University.)

 Enrollment and Registration

-Students newly admitted to graduate programs in Arts & Sciences receive information on creating a WUSTL Key from the university registrar.
+Students newly admitted to graduate programs in Arts & Sciences receive information on creating a WUSTL Key from the university.
 The WUSTL Key is Washington University users’ login ID and password for the use of university systems, and it is used (among other accesses) to register for courses online via WebSTAC during open registration periods.
 All registrations require online approval by the student's faculty advisor and are monitored by the Office of Graduate Studies, Arts & Sciences.

 Regular Enrollment